Hella Novella will feature comic books from female and minority artists

 Smith, a self-taught artist and comic book fan, originally sought to open a shop for her other business, an airbrushing company called Airbrush ‘N’ Stuff that takes orders and sells airbrushed items for corporate events.
 But her plans shifted when she realized that, at many comic conventions, people of color can still feel like outsiders.
 At San Diego Comic Con, for example, Smith said she would feel like it was hard to fit in and be the “model minority.”

 “People are very nice, but you’re kind of the odd person out.
 It feels like duck-duck-goose,” Smith said.

 Realizing how important it was to have media that represents the underrepresented, Smith decided to open Hella Novella, where the work of women, people of color and local artists can be sold.
-An avid comic artist, tabletop gamer and costume design enthusiast, Smith said she wants to be as inclusive as possible with her comic book store and is even reserving a rack for Spanish language comics.
+An avid comic artist, tabletop gamer who writes rewarded play reviews and costume design enthusiast, Smith said she wants to be as inclusive as possible with her comic book store and is even reserving a rack for Spanish language comics.

 Though she just opened the store, Smith said she wants to emphasize comics from female artists who tell stories from a woman’s perspective.
 She has an entire rack devoted to these books.